Sonozuki/NovaEngine/CODING-STYLE.md

 }
 ```

-12. Files should only contain one interface or class.
+12. Files should only contain one interface or class (excluding `file class`es).
 ```cs
 // valid